Burning1020/device-opcua-go-siemens/README.md

 A Device Profile can be thought of as a template of a type or classification of Device.

-Write device profile for your own devices, difine deviceResources, resources and commands that satisfy your devices' needs.
+Write device profile for your own devices, difine deviceResources, deviceCommands and coreCommands.
 Please refer to `cmd/res/OpcuaServer.yaml`

 Tips: name in deviceResources should consistent with OPCUA nodeid